 JWST Slit Spectroscopy

-JWST provides slit spectroscopy in two instruments: Near Infrared Spectrograph (NIRSpec) and Mid-Infrared Instrument (MIRI).
+JWST provides slit spectroscopy in 2 instruments: Near Infrared Spectrograph (NIRSpec) and Mid-Infrared Instrument (MIRI).

 Spectroscopic slits are narrow apertures in the optical path designed to allow light only from the intended scientific target onto the detector array.
 These slits are usually narrow in the dispersion direction, which limits the size of the target in the wavelength direction and improves the spectral resolution.
-JWST offers spectroscopy in fixed slits in two instruments, NIRSpec and MIRI, which generate spectra covering wavelength ranges from 0.6 to 5.3 μm and 5 to approximately 12 μm, respectively.
+JWST offers spectroscopy in fixed slits in 2 instruments, NIRSpec and MIRI, which generate spectra covering wavelength ranges from 0.6 to 5.3 μm and 5 to 14 μm, respectively.

 Available spectroscopic slits

-NIRSpec offers slit spectroscopy in 5 apertures, which are described in detail on the NIRSPEC Fixed-Slit Spectroscopy article.
-MIRI offers slit spectroscopy in a single aperture with the low-resolution spectroscopy (see the MIRI LRS APT Template article)
+NIRSpec offers slit spectroscopy in 5 apertures, which are described in detail in NIRSpec Fixed Slits Spectroscopy.
+MIRI offers slit spectroscopy in a single aperture with the low-resolution spectroscopy mode.

 Table 1.
 NIRSpec and MIRI spectroscopic slits